 We ask authors of books reviewed in Oral History Review to answer 5 questions about why we should read their books.
 In our latest installment of the series, Cecil Foster discusses his book They Call Me George: The Untold Story of the Black Train Porters and the Birth of Modern Canada.

-Keep an eye out for the review of Cecil Foster’s book in the upcoming Spring 2021 48.1 issue.
+Read Gordon Alley-Young’s review of Cecil Foster’s book in the Spring 2021 48.1 issue.

 What’s it about and why does it matter?

 I address the important work by people of African descent to transform the conditions under which they lived in the Americas.
 Particularly, the book concentrates on the efforts by Black Sleeping Car Porters—mainly men from across the Americas—to fight for civil rights and equity.
 It is the story of the struggle since the 1950s that transformed Canada, in particular, from the epitomized White Man’s country—or a northern archetypal version of the U.S. Confederate States—to become the current officially multicultural society where people of all races and ethnicities are officially recognized as full citizens.

 How does oral history contribute to your book?